FM 90.9’s digital service provides three streams of content:

 While Sirius XM uses digital transmission, a key difference is that our digital broadcasts are over-the-air, free and available to all listeners, whereas satellite radio is a monthly pay subscription service.
 While Sirius XM offers a greater number of channels, it is a national service that does not provide local news, weather, traffic or other local content.
 However, like the satellite services, HD Radio listeners will have to purchase new receivers.

-Frequently Asked Questions about the transition to Digital Television
+Frequently Asked Questions about Digital Television

 What is digital television (DTV)?